graudtv/configs/sublime-text/README.md

 ## sublime-text configuration
+### Installation
+No script provided.
+Manually copy needed files to sublime-text user packages folder (see sections below).
+Configuration is tested on Sublime Text 4, but most of features, except relative line numbers, probably work in Sublime Text 3 too

-### Contents overview
+### Contents description

-- Package Control.sublime-settings - used only for tracking installed packages.
+- __Package Control.sublime-settings__ - used only for tracking installed packages.
 Should NOT be copied.
 Install listed packages by yourself using Package Control

-- Preferences.sublime-settings - enables vim-mode (NeoVintageous), sets some
+- __Preferences.sublime-settings__ - enables vim-mode (NeoVintageous), sets some
 viewing properties, like text size, indentation style, etc

-- neovintageousrc - configuration file for NeoVintageous (like 'vimrc' to normal vim) it should be installed as .neovintageous in sublime-text package directory
+- __neovintageousrc__ - configuration file for NeoVintageous (like 'vimrc' to normal vim) it should be installed as .neovintageous in Sublime Text package directory

-- Default.sublime-keymap - additional bindings for packages, which are not part of NeoVintageous, like Clang Format and AceJump
+- __Default.sublime-keymap__ - additional bindings for packages, which are not part of NeoVintageous, like Clang Format and AceJump

-- Anaconda.sublime-settings - some setup for python.
+- __Anaconda.sublime-settings__ - some setup for python.
 Could be safely ignored, if not needed

 ### Where to install?
+Paths may slightly change depending on Sublime Text version
-- OS X: ```~/Library/ApplicationSupport/Sublime\ Text\ 3/Packages/User```
+- __OS X__ - ```~/Library/ApplicationSupport/Sublime\ Text\ 3/Packages/User```
+- __Linux, Windows__ - TBD